Copyright © 2006 - 2008 MultiMedia Soft

 bStopMixOnCompletion

-Boolean value that tells if the mixing session should stop when the end of the current recording session or the nEndPosition position are reached
+Boolean value that specifies if the mixing session should stop when the end of the current recording session or the nEndPosition position are reached

 bLoop